jfkw/obs-service-go_modules/README.md

 - `python3`
 - `python-libarchive-c` ctypes wrapper for the `libarchive` C library (added in `v0.5.0`)

+The Python standard library supports only gzipped tar archives.
-The `libarchive` dependency was chosen to support a range of compression types including the `cpio_newc` used by `.obscpio` archives.
+The `libarchive` dependency was chosen to support additional compression types including `xz` and the `cpio_newc` used by `.obscpio` archives.
-The Python standard library only has support for gzipped tar archives, and support for other compression types was desirable.
+Supported compression types are intentionally limited to `gz`, `xz`, `zstd` and `cpio_newc` to preserve future flexibility in the event eliminating the `python-libarchive-c` dependency is desirable.

 ## FAQ